ip-num/ip-num/README.md

-let asB Asn.fromString("AS1234") // using the fromString factory method to create an instance from string let asC = Asn.fromString("1234") // string without the "AS" prefix is also supported let asD = Asn.fromString("1.10") // string in asdot+ format is also supported
+let asB Asn.fromString("AS1234") // using the fromString factory method to create an instance from string let asC = Asn.fromString("1234") // string without the "AS" prefix is also supported let asD = Asn.fromString("1.10") // string in asdot+ format is also supported let asE = Asn.fromBinaryString('1111') // using the fromBinaryString to create an instance from binary string

 // converting between different ASN string representations Asn.fromNumber(65526).toASDotPlus() // will give "0.65526"